Arcane-Energy/.github/profile/README.md

-Got it ✅ — you want to keep the **same structure and style** as your current README, but make it reflect the **real focus of Arcane Energy** (algorithmic trading in electricity markets, not generic renewables).
-Here’s a reworked version that keeps the format but aligns with your actual website:

----

 # Arcane Energy

 Welcome to Arcane Energy's GitHub organization!
 We are committed to advancing the future of energy trading through intelligent technology and research.